-If you are already experiencing more stress than usual due to work or a relationship consider November to be the first red flag.
-You’re going to need to tune in and reconnect to yourself.
+If you are already experiencing more stress than usual due to work, moving, or a challenging relationship designate October as your planning month.
+It’s not to early to start thinking about how to survive November and December.
+You’re going to need to become more mindful, to tune in and reconnect with yourself.

 Remember, this is your holiday, be kind to yourself.
-What would make this day special for you?
+What would make this day enjoyable for you?
 Make a production out of it, or keep it simple, but make it yours.
 Use ritual, lights, candles, and incense.
 Use mood music and an impromptu dance floor in your kitchen.
 Or, reupholster your dining room chairs if that gets you going.
 Plan for your needs and desires.

 |Volunteer, in a soup kitchen, with children in group homes, or the elderly in various facilities.
 Join a meet-up.
 Call a friend who is alone for the holidays.
 See a play.
 Say yes to an invitation.
 Try something new and follow through.
 Volunteer to make cookies for an institution, city government office or a place you frequent.
 Make crafts, knit, sew, color, or invent a creative project.
-Designate a “craft-day” and invite someone.
+Designate a “craft-day” and invite someone over.
 Sing!
 Play music, light candles, meditate, pray, dance.
 Create a photo album.
 Use aromatherapy.
 Write a story, start a blog.
 Read something uplifting, or romantic.
 If you’re having a lot of feeling, write them down and try to find corresponding needs that match them.
 Take a spontaneous trip to a city you’ve never visited.
+Go camping and ignore the holiday trappings.
 Cultivate curiosity.
 Be yourself.|